amihays/Pickstarter/README.md

 ### Phase 1: User Authentication, Genre Model, Project Model, and JSON API (2 days)

-During Phase 1, I will first implement user signup and authentication.
+During phase 1, I will first implement user signup and authentication.
 After logging in, users will be redirected to the home page, which will later hold the genres index.
 I will also add the genre and project models, and I will set up the JSON API for projects and genres.

 [Details][phase-one]